Ranibh-123/Ranibh-123/README.md

 - 👋 Hello Everyone, I’m RANI BHARTI
-- 👀 I’m interested in developing a software
+- 👀 I’m interested in developing a software.
 - 🌱 I’m currently pursuing MCA.
 - 💞️ I’m looking to collaborate for various hackathons.
 - 📫 How to reach me:ranibharti9888@gmail.com